5-pebbles/dianac/README.md

 # Diana Compiled Language Reference Manual

 A simple compiled language written for the [Diana-II](https://github.com/5-pebbles/diana-ii) 6-bit minimal instruction set computer.
-This language is meant to aid development by providing all basic instructions not natively supported by the architecture.
+This language was written to aid development by providing all basic instructions not natively supported by the architecture.

-This documentation is intended for programmers who are already familiar with other assembly like languages.
+The following documentation is intended for programmers who are already familiar with other assembly like languages.
 You are also expected to have read the CPUs documentation which can be found [here](https://github.com/5-pebbles/diana-ii).

 **Acknowledgments:** The following documentation is strongly inspired by the [Solaris x86 assembly language reference manual](https://docs.oracle.com/cd/E19253-01/817-5477/817-5477.pdf)